zhangzhiqiang2020/zhangzhiqiang2020.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Shanghai Jiao Tong University, majoring in computational biology with a focus on cancer epigenomics.
-I utilize bioinformatics skills to systematically decodeing dynamics of DNA methylation landscapes during cancer initiation, progress, drug response and resistance.
+I utilize bioinformatics skills to systematically decoding dynamics of DNA methylation landscapes during cancer initiation, progress, drug response and resistance.
 In addition, I am interested in developing novel computational methods for non-invasive early cancer detection.
 I am currently dedicated to delineating DNA co-methylation pattern maps across different tissue types in human normal and tumor samples.

 Research Experiences
 ------